drewrawitz/middleman-boilerplate/README.md

   Reloads the page when files change

 ##Installation
-1. clone the repo: `git clone git@github.com:drewrawitz/middleman-boilerplate.git ~/.middleman/middlemanbp`
+1. clone the repo: `git clone git@github.com:drewrawitz/middleman-boilerplate.git ~/.middleman/dev-bp`
-2. Create your new Middleman project: `middleman init my_new_project --template=middlemanbp`
+2. Create your new Middleman project: `middleman init my_new_project --template=dev-bp`
 3. Run the server: `middleman`

 *Note: You can name the template whatever you like, so long as you call the same name in the `middleman init` command*